-Why might the authors of Interpretations A and B have a different interpretation about opposition to Hitler?
+Why might the authors of Interpretations A and B have a different interpretation about the unpopularity of the Tsar?

 Explain your answer using Interpretations A and B and your contextual knowledge.

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.